 Cultural things to do in Peru

 The Inca Tambos The Chincha culture ruled between 900 - 1450 A.D.
 They were magnificent traders, sailors, and road builders.
 The Chincha survive as a record of the level of development they achieved: the Huaca La Centinela, a series of adobe pyramids with rectangular bases characterized by their high mud walls, and the sacred funeral urns of Tambo de Mora.
 Both archaeological areas are located ...
-More info
+Read More

 Nazca lines and geoglyphs